pknipp/pickup-sports-games/README.md

 [go to next section ("Base-2 encoding and decoding of Reservation willingnesses")](#base-2-encoding-and-decoding-of-reservation-willingnesses)

-The API's main purpose in our project is to enable the User to know the travel time between his/her address and that of a particular Event.
-For instance when the User views all of the Events for which he/she may make a Reservation, that table may be sorted by the values in that column, as is the case in the screenshot of the "Home" component below.
+The API's main purpose in our project is to enable the User to know the travel time between his/her address and that of a particular Event, whether that is an event that he/she is organizing, is registered for, or may want to register for.
+For instance in the case of the screenshot of the "Home" component below, the table is sorted on the Travel Time column.
 (Note that this screenshot also shows an activated "Tooltip" indicating the Nicknames of the 11 Users who have made Reservations for the Garland football game.)

 ![Home](assets/Home.png)